arXiv/arxiv-auth/docs/source/threats.rst

 In the latter case, the cookie is an encrypted JWT that must be decrypted successfully using a secret key.
 In addition, a **pseudo-random nonce** created at the start of the authenticated session is stored in both the session store and in the token payload for comparison.
-This means that compromised token cannot be used to generate a new valid token.
+This means that a compromised token cannot be used to generate a new valid token.

 In both cases, the **IP address** of the client that initiated the